rush-cms/audits/README.md

 8. **Status Update:** Marks audit as `completed` with score, metrics, and PDF path
 9. **Callback:** Sends POST request to your webhook URL with the PDF link and metadata

+## Roadmap

+Some features are not yet implemented, but are planned for the future:

+- S3/R2 storage support
+- CORS configuration
+- Factories for audit testing
+- Admin dashboard with template customization
+- Audit comparisions
+- Internal check-ups with advanced SEO metrics

 ## Environment Configuration

 ```bash